Sahiba Cuccria

 All shipping companies have cut-off dates for holiday shipping services, and it’s essential that you clearly state them on your website, especially for your international customers.
-The holiday period is notoriously busy for domestic and international shipping companies alike, and delays are common— even more so since the pandemic hit.
-Whether you’re shipping to the US or overseas, familiarize yourself with the carrier deadlines and decide what your drop-dead dates are for international holiday shipping, and then make them really easy to see on your website.
-If you plan on closing over Christmas, account for that.
-People need to know what these dates are before they make their purchase.
-Remember that not being able to order something is more palatable than ordering it and not receiving it on time.
+The holiday period is notoriously busy for domestic and international shipping companies alike, and delays are common - even more since the tariffs and complex customs regulations.
+Whether you’re shipping to the US or overseas, familiarize yourself with the carrier deadlines and decide what your final deadline is for your cross border shipping services, and then make them easily accessible for the customers on your website.
+If you plan on being non-operational during Christmas, just to manage all the order you might already have before the festive, you must account for that and keep your customers informed.
+You need to maintain clear communication for these details so that your customers know what these dates are before they make their purchase.
+Remember, not being able to order something is more acceptable than ordering it and not receiving it on time.

 2. Know the rules

-Know what products you can ship and what forms you need to include, and manage your visitors’ expectations accordingly.
+Know what products you can ship and what documents you need to include and manage customer expectations accordingly.
 Regulations vary by country and by shipping carrier, so find out what the rules are before you start promising international shipping to your customers.
+You might be using the best courier service for international shipping in Canada and yet not be able to deliver the shipment to your customers if your product fails customs clearance.
 The last thing you want is for someone to get excited about their great gift idea only to find out just before they check out that they can’t give it.
-We recommend displaying a “Sorry we can’t ship to…” message as prominently as your drop-dead dates.
+We recommend displaying a “Sorry we can’t ship to your address” message as prominently as your cut-off dates.

 3. Get the documentation right

 Every package shipping internationally needs to have the proper customs forms attached.
 Additionally, everything included in the package should be accurately declared.
 We live in an era of heightened security, so failure to do this can get the package detained for closer inspection or even seized by customs.
 When sending gift items, you may even need to identify the country of origin or manufacture.
-To avoid disappointing delays, ensure your package is clearly labeled in accordance with each country’s local regulations.
+To avoid cross-border delays for your shipments that are likely to disappoint your customers, ensure your package is clearly labeled in accordance with each country’s local regulations.

 4. Plan to pack properly